What is the ACCENT® accreditation program?

 |Base Activity Application Fee for 2 day activity

-Please note that the annual provider registration fee and the activity application fee* are due at the time of application.
+Please note that the activity application fee* are due at the time of application.

 *AACC local sections and divisions need not send payments.
 For divisions, applicable fees will be deducted from the appropriate division budget, and for local sections, the late fee, if applicable, will be deducted from the annual allotment check.